 It is great to make works through each small project, such as visual narrative project and research zine project, we can discover skills and techniques according to our own interest.
 Also, we got enough time to have independent study in this course.
 Unfortunately, we have been in lockdown almost the whole academic year, however, the uni has everything we need, we just need to make a plan and go for it.

 How did you choose your course – why did you choose to study Sequential Design/Illustration?

-From my understanding, the meaning of illustration is still need to be defined. in a way, the form of illustration can be various.
-I chose Illustration because I always want to explore new things, such as lithography, letterpress, screen printing, dyeing etc. you can always tell your story though these techniques.
+From my understanding, the meaning of illustration is still to be defined.
+In a way, the form of illustration can be various.
+I chose Illustration because I always want to explore new things, such as lithography, letterpress, screen printing, dyeing etc. you can always tell your story through these techniques.
 And one good thing is that it doesn’t require an academic background in comparison with other art and design courses.
-To some degree it makes the study environment interesting due to people’s different interest.
+To some degree, it makes the study environment interesting due to people’s different interests.

 What are your plans after graduation?